-- · Days to wear uniform attire (unless otherwise directed): - o Monday through Thursday - o Mass days - o Field trip days - · Uniform shirts, tops, pants, shorts/skorts, and sweaters are to be solid color. - · Leggings under skirts/jumpers can be patterened. - · No hats to be worn in the building or classrooms (except on special days as designated by administration)
+- · Days to wear uniform attire (unless otherwise directed): - o Monday through Thursday - o Mass days o Field trip days - Uniform shirts, tops, pants, shorts/skorts, and sweaters are to be solid color. - Leggings are only permitted under skirts/jumpers and can have a pattern/print. - Tights worn under skirts/jumpers may be any solid color or patterned. - No hats to be worn in the building or classrooms (except on special days as designated by administration)